AgSkilled 2.0 Program

-Farming operations in the identified agricultural industry sectors and which are located in regional and rural NSW, (i.e. outside the Greater Sydney metropolitan region) are eligible to access AgSkilled 2.0 training.
+Farming operations in the identified agricultural industry sectors and which are located in rural, regional and metropolitan NSW, including the Greater Sydney, Newcastle and Wollongong metropolitan regions are eligible to access AgSkilled 2.0 training.

-These areas include the Illawarra & South East, Hunter & Central Coast, Western, New England, Riverina and Mid and North Coast Training Services NSW Regions.
+These areas include the Illawarra & South East, Hunter & Central Coast, New England, Mid and North Coast, Riverina, Western and all three (3) Greater Sydney metropolitan Training Services NSW Regions.

-AgSkilled 2.0 training is available if you have a genuine interest in the identified agricultural industry sectors, such as if you are a producer, farm staff, contractor, industry professional or seeking employment in the sector.
+AgSkilled 2.0 training is available if you have a genuine interest in the identified agricultural industry sectors, such as if you are a primary producer, farm employee, contractor, industry professional (e.g. agronomist) or seeking employment in the sector (i.e. job seeker, school leaver).

 You can access AgSkilled 2.0 funded training if you meet Smart and Skilled eligibility requirements